 We believe the strength of a school lies in its staff.
-The RGS Guildford in Qatar has the highest standards when appointing those people who will work closely with your children.
+The RGS Qatar has the highest standards when appointing those people who will work closely with your children.
 Rigorous assessments, references and the requirement for all staff to be experienced teachers with British teaching qualifications mean that only the best teachers come to work at the School.

 We also employ a number of specialist teaching staff to deliver our Music, Sport and Language curriculum.
 Apart from our Arabic and Islamic studies staff, all other specialist teachers are also British trained and qualified.

 The academic team are supported by an expert team of administrative and facilities staff who ensure the smooth running of the school and are always available to support parents and pupils.